vusec/einstein/README.md

 ### Basic Test ###

-Next, test that the different components work as follows[^1]:
+We first make a couple notes about running Einstein:
+- Due to the non-deterministic nature of dynamic analysis (from concurrency issues, system variability, etc.) [[1](https://www.usenix.org/legacy/event/osdi10/tech/full_papers/Bergan.pdf),[2](https://www3.cs.stonybrook.edu/~dongyoon/papers/EUROSYS-17-NodeFz.pdf)], the actual results may slightly deviate from the expected results.
-[^1]: For any commands that run the `db-analyze-reports` task: If it fails, try running the `db-analyze-reports-singleproc` task instead.
-It will be slower, but will avoid any load-related crashes.
+- If the `db-analyze-reports` task fails, try running the `db-analyze-reports-singleproc` task instead.
+It will be slower, but will avoid any system load-related crashes.

+Test that the different components work as follows:
 - **(T1)**: *libdft memory tainting [1 compute-second].*\
-*To test libdft's "taint all memory" functionality, run `task libdft-test -- memtaint` and compare its output to the [expected output](https://github.com/vusec/libdft64-ng/blob/master/tests/memtaint.expected.out).
-Note that the addresses in the actual output may differ from the addresses in the expected output.*
+*To test libdft's "taint all memory" functionality, run `task libdft-test -- memtaint` and compare its output to the [expected output](https://github.com/vusec/libdft64-ng/blob/master/tests/memtaint.expected.out).*
 - **(T2)**: *libdft instruction tainting [1 compute-second].*\
-*To test libdft's per-instruction taint policies, run `task libdft-test -- ins` and compare its output to the [expected output](https://github.com/vusec/libdft64-ng/blob/master/tests/ins.expected.out).
-Note that the addresses in the actual output may differ from the addresses in the expected output.*
+*To test libdft's per-instruction taint policies, run `task libdft-test -- ins` and compare its output to the [expected output](https://github.com/vusec/libdft64-ng/blob/master/tests/ins.expected.out).*
 - **(T3)**: *Einstein tool [1 compute-minute].*\
 *To test Einstein on a simple program, run `task einstein-test`.
 Then, compare the output of `task db-print-candidates` with the [expected output](apps/tests/src/tainted-syscall.expected.out).*
 - **(T4)**: *Target applications [4 compute-minutes].*\